 Philip is an executive coach

-This is a photograph of a young Mose Henderson.
+This is a photograph of a young Mose Henderson, my father.
 My dad cleans up pretty good.
-The older fellow is me.
+The older fellow with the white beard is me.

 Do you want an Executive Coach?